thomsonreuters/AtomOntologyCompleter/README.md

 Known ontologies are referenced from the file `ontologies.json` in `\lib`.
 Each ontology has a JSON file that contains the completion info.

 To generate a new file, run `convert.py` over a ttl version of the ontology to generate the json.

+Contributions are greatly appreciated.
+Please fork this repository and open a pull request to add new ontologies.